 “Flannery O’Connor, one of my Catholic heroes, famously said, “Push back against the age as hard as it pushes against you.
 What people don’t realize is how much religion costs.
 They think faith is a big electric blanket, when of course it is the cross.”
 American Catholicism was not pushing back against the hostile age at all.
 Rather, it had become a pushover.
 God is love was not a proclamation that liberated us captives from our sin and despair but rather a bromide and a platitude that allowed us to believe that and to behave as if our lust, greed, malice and so forth — sins that I struggled with every day — weren’t to be despised and cast out but rather shellacked by a river of treacle.

 I finally broke.
 Losing my Catholic faith was the most painful thing that ever happened to me.”

 Weak homilies ignoring the reality of sin and the need of repentance are not a justification for leaving the Catholic Church.
 It is an excuse used to justify personal double-mindedness.
-Instead of securing his position in a parish to help build the local community and influence a trend toward tradition, Dreher took his ball and went home.
+Instead of securing his position in a parish to help build the local community and influence a trend toward tradition and Catholic orthodoxy, Dreher took his ball and went home.
 When he had the chance to be courageous in the Catholic faith, Dreher chose cowardice.

-The person who is most responsible for influencing my wife and I toward Catholicism has also lived through the age of poor catechesis, terrible homilies, liturgical abuses of the Novus Ordo Missae, the priestly abuse scandal, and the troubled Francis papacy.
+The person who is most responsible for influencing my wife and I toward Catholicism has also lived through the era of poor catechesis, watered down homilies, progressive liturgical abuses, and the priestly abuse scandal.
 And yet, she soldiers on without “losing her Catholic faith.”

 Many important Catholic mentors of mine have lived through all of this, and yet, they soldier on without “losing their Catholic faith.”